kgd-al/amaze/docs/src/usage/interface.rst

 .. |FILE| replace:: examples/interface.py

-The file |FILE| showcases the use of the maze widget to create a custom interface.
+The file |FILE| showcases the integration of the maze widget into a custom interface.

-.. kgd-literal-include:: 1-4
+.. kgd-literal-include:: 1-12

 As usual we start by importing the required package.
 Here, however, we will explicitly qualify every amaze members to better